javierarce/epub-boilerplate/README.md

 ## ePub validation

 This project uses epubcheck to validate the generated ePubs.
-If the build.sh script complains when running epubcheck, make sure you have java installed and it's in your PATH.
+If the ``build.sh`` script complains when running ``epubcheck``, make sure you have java installed and it's in your PATH.

 If you need help running epubcheck read this <a href="http://blog.threepress.org/2010/12/16/running-epubcheck-on-your-computer/">step-by-step guide</a>.

 ## Using the check script to validate the book.

+It's supereasy.
+Just do:

     $ ./check book.epub

+This project currently uses EpubCheck version 3.0-RC-1.

 ## Style

 *Caveat lector*: currently there aren't any defined styles.
 While I add a basic layout have a look at the <a href="https://github.com/mattharrison/epub-css-starter-kit">ePub CSS Starter Kit</a>.

-## ePub to mobi
+## ePub → mobi

 Here's what you can do if you want to transform your ``.epub`` file to ``.mobi``: